 Fergus Fleming has served as our Chief Technical Officer since our inception.
 Mr. Fleming has served as managing director of FF Consulting Limited, providing Product Development and Commercialization support to Medical Devices and Diagnostics companies since June 2013.
 Roles in this period include Head of Business Development for Oncomark Limited from November 2016 to October 2018 and from 2013, he served in various roles at EKF Diagnostics plc.
 He has over 30 years of experience in the life sciences sector, including leadership positions with Baxter Healthcare, Boston Scientific and Trinity Biotech plc.
 Mr. Fleming received a degree in Science from University College Galway, Ireland.

-Thomas McLain has served as our President and Chief Commercial Officer since July 2019.
+Thomas McLain has served as our President since July 2019.
 Prior to joining Renalytix AI, he held leading positions, including as Chief Executive Officer, of Exosome Diagnostics Inc. from July 2014 to July 2019.
 Mr. McLain has also served as President and Chief Executive Officer of Vermillion, Inc., Chief Executive Officer of Claro Scientific LLC, Chairman, Chief Executive Officer and President of Nabi Biopharmaceuticals and Vice President at Bausch & Lomb.
 Mr. McClain received his B.A. in Economics at College of the Holy Cross and his MBA at the William E. Simon Graduate School of Business Administration at University of Rochester.

 O. James Sterling, MBA, has served as our Chief Financial Officer since our inception.
 Since May 2015, Mr. Sterling has also served as a managing partner of Renwick Capital, LLC.
 Previously, he served as a managing director at SF Sentry Securities, Brock Capital Group LLC and Aleutian Capital Group.
 Mr. Sterling also has experience as a management consultant at Booz Allen Hamilton.
 He received his B.A. in geography (alternative energy and environmental science) from Boston University and an MBA from Columbia Business School.